What to Do If You Are Bitten by a Tick

 For more information see the CDC Symptoms of Tickborne Illness.

-Monitor Alpha-gal Allergy Reactions
+Watch for Alpha-gal Allergy Reactions

 - Most experts do not recommend routine testing for sensitization to alpha-gal after tick bites.
 This is because many people will test positive for alpha-gal IgE after a bite, but most will not develop alpha-gal syndrome.

-- Note any symptoms, the date and time of day when they occur, and what foods and medications you consumed during the twelve hours before their onset.
-Written records and photographs will help your physician diagnose you.
+- What foods and medications you consumed during the twelve hours before their onset.

-- Keep in mind that the symptoms of AGS and other tick-borne diseases can overlap.
-Even if you develop AGS, don’t assume that all the symptoms you experience afterwards are caused by it.
-Talk to your healthcare provider about ruling out tick-borne diseases and other illnesses that may be contributing to your symptoms.
+- Talk to your healthcare provider about ruling out tick-borne diseases and other illnesses that may be contributing to your symptoms.

 I remember finding what I thought was a dog tick on my belly and thinking, “Oh good!
 It is not a deer tick!
 I don’t have to worry about Lyme with this one!”
 HA!
 Five weeks later, I woke in a full body rash.
 Four additional weeks later, I was diagnosed with Alpha Gal.
 Life has been on an unchartered course ever since.
 However, I remain hopeful and positive!

-People Who Already Have Alpha-gal Syndrome:
+If You Already Have Alpha-gal Syndrome:

 - Tick bites can maintain or lead to increases in the alpha-gal IgE of people with AGS.